alexbovet/alexbovet.github.io/_pages/talks.md

 ### Past
 -->

 **Keynote** Uncovering the multiscale dynamics of temporal networks, [The International Conference on Complex Networks (CompleNet2023)](https://complenet.weebly.com/), 2023/04/25, Aveiro, Portugal.
-[Slides avaiable here](/assets/images/2023CompleNet_KeyNote_ABovet.pdf)
+[Slides available here](/assets/images/2023CompleNet_KeyNote_ABovet.pdf)

 Structure and evolution of the UK far-right Telegram network, [The 10th International Conference on Complex Networks and their Applications](https://complexnetworks.org/), 2021/11/30-2021/12/02, Madrid, Spain